 We won’t go back to either site.
-Because, if you can’t take an order, then why would we trust you with our shopping needs?
-And in fact, we would actively tell people not to use these companies.
+Because if you can’t take an order, then why would we trust you with our shopping needs?
+And in fact, we would actively tell people not to use those sites.

 The basics can be tough